Matthew-DBrown/Si-Pixel-Front-End/FINAL_DESIGN_DISCUSSION.md

 frequency components are mostly unaffected and hence their more dominant contribution.
-It is for these reason that the output becomes more smooth, since the reduced noise bandwidth in the frequency domain results in an increased pulse width in the time domain from Fourier theory [36].
+It is for these reason that the output becomes more smooth, since the reduced noise bandwidth in the frequency domain results in an increased pulse width in the time domain from Fourier theory [^2].
 This further results in high frequency noise mixtures being attenuated early in the circuit before propagating to the final output.
 ## Footnotes

 [^1]: Shenkman AL. Transient analysis of electric power circuits handbook.
 Springer Science & Business Media; 2006.

+[^2]: Hoffman F. An introduction to Fourier theory.
+Extraído el.
+1997;2.